19-year-old man shot, killed by officer after stabbing in Milpitas, police investigating

 Officers arrived to the 130 block of North Temple Drive around 1 p.m. and were confronted by a man who was armed with a knife.

-When officers ordered him to drop his weapon, he ran toward one officer.
+When officers ordered the man to drop his weapon, he ran toward one officer.
 That officer then fired his handgun at the suspect, authorities say.

 The man was taken to the hospital where he died from his injuries.